 "Okay," Hy-Golten said, adding, "We do have a permanent presence in the Blitteringueh Conglo, don't we?
 And they are expecting us?"

-"Yes, and yes," the ship replied promptly, "There's a full Contact mission and actually quite a lot of tourists, for some reason.
+"Yes, and yes," the ship replied promptly, "There's a full Contact mission although surprisingly few tourists, for some reason.
 We have already made a formal request to the appropriate bit of their governance and received approval-in-principle.
 Apparently, it's up to the Library Clan themselves to make a final decision, although there's nothing to suggest that they won't agree."

 "Okay, good.
 So nothing for me to do until we get there?"